 - The freshman (Friesian )

-Known for its rich production of rich yellow-colored milk, Guernsey is also referred to as the “Golden Guernsey”.
+Known for its abundant production of creamy yellow-coloured milk, Guernsey is also referred to as the “Golden Guernsey”.

-- Colored between yellow to reddish-brown with white patches
+- Coloured between yellow to reddish-brown with white patches

 - Cow Weighs between 400 to 500 Kgs

 - Bull weighs 600-700Kgs

 - Can give 25 litres of milk in a day under proper care.

 This breed is hardy and well able to convert grass into milk